brodieaustin/poisoned-well-novel/poisoned-well.md

 ***

 Running on ice was not easy, but crashing through the dead undergrowth of the forest with a limp loose girl was not any better.
 The girl kept stumbling and falling.
 When she tried to pick herself up, the branches would singe and the rocks go black.
-This wo not do, Manan though, realizing that they were leaving an obvious trail behind them.
+This will not do, Manan though, realizing that they were leaving an obvious trail behind them.

 They had lost the element of surprise entirely, though, so darting off into the night was not really much of an option anyway.
 Manan had underestimated how much sleeping powder it would take to make the large potbellied man who watched over the girl at night stay asleep.
 The cruel thing was not that he awoke, rather that his half-asleep tossings and moanings woke the boy who was his attendant, a word which the townspeople used in place of the word "slave."